 You could use three different approaches in machine learning.

 - Classic: Build a model that takes into account all the variables (soil type, crop, rainfall, and so on), weighs them accordingly, and makes a decision.

-- Rule-based: Get a hundred best farmers to write down every rule about planting they know.
+- Rule-based or expert systems: Get a hundred best farmers to write down every rule about planting they know.
 Arrange those rules in a way that someone can enter their relevant variables and the system makes a suggestion based on those rules.

 - Artificial neural networks: Take all the data related to when farmers plant seeds and what the yields were and the neural network on its own comes up with the rules that maximizes the yields.

 Today, artificial neural networks are what we call “AI.”
 AI figures out the rules for itself via trial and error.
 It measures its success based on goals that you’ve specified.
 The goal could be a list of examples to imitate, a game score to increase, or anything else.